nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 to be executed.

 Step 2.
-The `executeCommand` method does the executing of the relevant functions depending on the `command` that was being input by users.
+The `executeCommand` method does the executing of the relevant functions depending on the `command` that is being input by users.
 There are several functionalities provided in the `executeCommand` for users, including but not limited to the Storing and Deleting of Notes, Marking and Unmarking of notes items as completed or incomplete, and the searching for notes through keywords or priorities of the notes.